 Many commercial brands available at your local grocery store pre-treat their herbs and spices with irradiation, a process that is meant to kill off any lingering bacteria or other contaminants that might be lingering inside the containers.
 But irradiation also kills off much or all of their nutrient content, while also leaving behind toxic byproducts like formaldehyde, formic acid, and benzene – yuck!

-Your best bet is to choose only organic, non-irradiated herbs and spice sold by reputable brands like Frontier or Simply Organic.
+Your best bet is to choose only organic, non-irradiated herbs and spice sold by reputable brands.

 #2.
 Make your own holiday treats, cocktails, and meals using only real herbs.